MarcosPD3008/rbac/README.md

 - Passwords are securely hashed using Argon2 before storage.
 - JWT tokens are used for stateless authentication.
 - Access control is enforced using a combination of guards and custom decorators.
+- Token blacklisting is supported to invalidate compromised or unused tokens.

 ---